GovTechSG/seed-documentation/prerequisites-for-onboarding.md

 1. Open **Terminal** and run `mdatp health`.
 2. Choose the appropriate step:

-   2a.
+   a.
 If you get a `mdatp: command not found` error, it means you do not have Defender installed on your device.
 You can skip the remaining steps in this section.

-   2b.
+   b.
 Take note of the value displayed for **org_id**.

   3. Identify the organisation corresponding to this **org_id** from the following table.
 This is the organisation that is linked to your Defender or antivirus solution on your device.